eldridgejm/abstract/README.md

 broadcast
 =========

-Never manually upload homeworks or lecture slides to your course page again.
+Never manually upload homeworks or lecture slides again.

 *broadcast* is a static site generator designed specifically for making course webpages.
 It integrates with [*publish*](https://github.com/eldridgejm/publish), so it is aware of